ArjunXvarma/mini-quant-trading-engine/README.md

 The CDF for the `OrderbookBenchmark` illustrates the cumulative probability of latencies.
 The curve rapidly rises toward 1, with more than
 99% of operations completing well below 100,000 ns, and a long tail extending up to 7,000,000 ns.
 This skewed distribution confirms consistent low latency in most cases but exposes rare, extreme outliers.
-These could stem from edge cases in order processing, data structure contention, or GC pauses in the system.

 ### OrderMatching Benchmark
 ![Orderbook benchmark latency histogram](Performance/results/graphs/OrderMatchingBenchmark_latency_histogram.png)